strangerstudios/pmpro-set-expiration-dates/readme.txt

 1. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
-= .2.1 =
+= .3 =
 * BUG: Fixed bug when using PayPal Standard.
+* BUG: Fixed bug with dates near the end of the month.

 = .2 =
-* Now showing “Membership expires on {date}” on levels and checkout page when a set expiration date is set.
+* Now showing Membership expires on {date} and checkout page when a set expiration date is set.
 (Thanks, Tania)
 * Fixed bug when applying discount codes

 = .1.1 =